brammiedema/mme-apis/aggregate-api-simple.md

 }
 ```

-#### Query identifier
+#### institution
 * ***Mandatory***
-* Helps match the results to the original query for asynchronous results, and allows the submitter to manage the search submission
+* Helps match the results to the original source of the results, and allows the submitter to manage the result by institute.
-* This does not have to be the same as the id sent in the request since it represents how the remote host stores queries
-* Transparent string, limited to 255 characters in utf-8.

 #### Results
 * ***Mandatory*** for inline results, but can be empty